-A practical application of the skills taught in FST 103 and FST 104 with an emphasis on further developing basic firefighter skills as they pertain to job-related fitness levels.
-Includes the mental aspects of job performance as well as agility and personal fitness assessments.
+A continued practical application of the knowledge and skills acquired in other fire science courses, with emphasis on the mental aspects of job performance and on the assessment of agility and personal fitness.

-Prerequisite(s): FST 113, and concurrent enrollment in FST 103 or FST 104.
+Prerequisite(s): FST 113.

-FST 115 - Fire Service Apparatus Driver/Operator (3)
+FST 115 - Fire Service Apparatus Driver/Operator (3) ‡

 An introduction to the operation of different types of fire service apparatus.
-Includes driver/operator responsibilities, operation of emergency vehicles and aerial apparatus; inspection, testing, and maintenance of apparatus; and water supply systems, hydraulic calculations, and fire pump operations.
+Includes driver/operator responsibilities and operation of emergency vehicles and aerial apparatus; inspection, testing, and maintenance of apparatus; and water supply systems, hydraulic calculations, and fire pump operations.